-Support coordination agencies shall also be responsible for assessing, addressing and documenting delivery of services, including remediation of difficulties encountered by recipients in receiving direct services.
+Providers of support coordination shall also be responsible for assessing, addressing and documenting delivery of services, including remediation of difficulties encountered by recipients in receiving direct services.

-Support coordination agencies shall not refuse to serve, or refuse to continue to serve, any individual who chooses/has chosen their agency unless there is documentation to support an inability to meet the individual's health and welfare needs, or all previous efforts to provide services and supports have failed and there is no option but to refuse services.
+Providers of support coordination shall not refuse to serve, or refuse to continue to serve, any individual who chooses/has chosen their agency unless there is documentation to support an inability to meet the individual's health, safety and welfare needs, or all previous efforts to provide services and supports have failed and there is no option but to refuse services.
 The Office of Aging and Adult Services (OAAS) must be immediately notified of the circumstances surrounding a refusal to provide/continue to provide services.
 This requirement can only be waived by OAAS.

-Support coordination agencies must establish and maintain effective communication and good working relationships with recipients' service providers.
+Providers of support coordination must establish and maintain effective communication and good working relationships with providers of services to recipients served by the agency.

 Recipients must be given information and assistance in directing and managing their services.
-When recipients choose to self-direct their personal assistance services (PAS), support coordinators are to inform recipients about their responsibilities as an employer and compliance with all applicable state and federal laws, rules, policies, and procedures.
+When recipients choose to self-direct their waiver services, support coordinators are responsible for informing recipients about:

+- Their responsibilities as an employer; - The coordination of their activities as an employer with the fiscal agent and support coordinator; and - Their responsibility to comply with all applicable state and federal laws, rules, policies and procedures.

 Support coordinators shall be available to recipients for on-going support and assistance in these decision-making areas regarding employer responsibilities.
-(See Appendix B for information on accessing the "OAAS Community Choices Waiver Self-Direction Employer Handbook".)
+(See Appendix B for information on accessing the "Louisiana Department of Health Office of Aging and Adult Services Self-Direction Employer Handbook".)

-Support coordination agencies must be:
+Providers of CCW support coordination must be:

-- Certified by the Louisiana Department of Health (LDH) to operate a support coordination agency; - Meet the requirements as set forth in the rule for OAAS Home and Community-Based Services Waivers, Support Coordination Standards for Participation; - Sign a performance agreement with OAAS; - Assure staff attends all training mandated by OAAS; - Enroll as a Medicaid provider of support coordination services in all of the regions in which it intends to provide services;
+- Certified by the Louisiana Department of Health (LDH) to operate a support coordination agency; - Meet the requirements as set forth in the rule for OAAS Home and Community-

-- Comply with all LDH and OAAS policies and procedures; and - Be listed on the Support Coordination Agency Freedom of Choice (FOC) form.
+- Based Services Waivers, Support Coordination Standards for Participation; - Sign a performance agreement with OAAS; - Assure staff attends all training mandated by OAAS; - Enroll as a Medicaid provider of support coordination services in all of the regions in which it intends to provide services; - Comply with all LDH and OAAS policies and procedures; and - Be listed as the provider of choice on the Freedom of Choice (FOC) form.

 Support coordination is reimbursed at an established monthly rate.
-The data contractor issues a monthly authorization to the support coordination agency.
-After the support coordination requirements are met and documented in the case management database, the authorization is released to the support coordination agency.
-For each quarter in the recipient's plan of care (POC) year, if the support coordination agency does not meet all of the requirements for documentation in the case management database the prior authorization (PA) for the last month of that quarter will not be released until all requirements are met.
+The data management contractor issues a monthly authorization to the support coordination agency.
+After the support coordination requirements are met and documented in the Case Management Information System (CMIS), the authorization is released to the support coordination agency.
+For each quarter in the recipient's plan of care (POC) year, if the support coordination agency does not meet all of the requirements for documentation in the CMIS, the prior authorization (PA) for the last month of that quarter will not be released until all requirements are met.
 A unit of service is one month.

-Transition Intensive Support Coordination (TISC)
+Transition Intensive Support Coordination

-TISC is a service that assists individuals who are currently residing in nursing facilities who want to transition into the community.
-This service assists individuals in gaining access to needed waiver and other Medicaid State Plan services, as well as needed medical, social, housing, educational and other services, regardless of the funding source for these services.
+Transition intensive support coordination (TISC) is a service that assists individuals who are currently residing in nursing facilities who want to transition into the community.
+This service assists individuals in gaining access to needed waiver and other State Plan services, as well as needed medical, social, housing, educational and other services, regardless of the funding source for these services.

-Support coordinators shall comply with all the requirements described above under the "Support Coordination" Section.
+Support coordinators shall comply with all the requirements described above under "Support Coordination."
 Support coordinators shall initiate and oversee the process for assessment and reassessment, as well as be responsible for ongoing monitoring of the provision of services included in the recipient's approved POC.
 (See Appendix F for a complete list of the CCW services available during the transition process.)

-Support coordination agencies that provide TISC must be:
+Providers of CCW TISC must be: